liamse/learn_cases/webpack/README.md

 ## webpack configuration

+### Required Modules
-Required modules to following configuration work is:
+Your `package.json` must have following packages to this configuration work properly.

+`webpack` package version is important, if you install version `4.X.X` some of these packages don't supprot it yet.
 ```js
     "babel-core": "^6.26.0",
     "babel-loader": "^7.1.3",